ouvrages/seo_validators/README.md

   validates :field, redundant_image_alt: { message: "custom error message" }
 ```

-If you don't want to customize error message, but internalization is really an issue to you, you
+If you don't want to customize error message, but internationalization is really an issue to you, you
 can define all errors messages in a locale file.

 ```